 Keep feet on footrests at all times when the machine is moving.
-Never operate the tractor without a deck or implement in-
+Never operate the tractor without a deck or implement installed.

-1. Move the FSC out of NEUTRAL-PARK position to the desired forward speed.
+- 1. Move the FSC out of NEUTRAL-PARK position to the desired forward speed.
 DO NOT hold forward on steering levers.
-It is not necessary to hold the FSC lever in position since a friction lock maintains the selected lever position (and forward travel speed).
+It is not necessary to hold the FSC lever in position since a friction lock maintains the selected lever position (and forward travel speed). - 2.
+Steer by pulling the lever on the side of desired direction of turn, e.g., pull the LH lever to turn left.
+To minimize the possibility of overcontrol, use only one hand on both steering levers.